Membrane: Applications

 Membranes are used with pressure as the driving processes in membrane filtration of solutes and in reverse osmosis.
 In dialysis and pervaporation the chemical potential along a concentration gradient is the driving force.
 Also perstraction as a membrane assisted extraction process relies on the gradient in chemical potential.
+A submerged flexible mound breakwater as a type of using membrane can be employed for wave control in shallow water as an advanced alternative to the conventional rigid submerged designs.

 However, their overwhelming success in biological systems is not matched by their application.
 The main reasons for this are: